Installation and Calibration

 (a) Single phase supply with or without PV:

-Using the Mascot AC Adaptor: A BS.1363 (13 A) socket outlet is required within approx. 1 m of the electricity supply meter or distribution board / consumer unit.
-Assemble the DC Power Plug so that the inner connector goes to the side of the reversible 2-pin plug marked “-”.
+Using the Mascot AC Adaptor: A BS.1363 (13 A) socket outlet is required within approximately 1 m of the electricity supply meter or distribution board / consumer unit.
+Assemble the DC Power Plug so the inner connector goes to the side of the reversible 2-pin plug marked “-”.

 [Since the above was written, I have checked two more samples of the adapter.
 One was phased as described but the other was opposite.
-Therefore the advice is: if your power direction is wrong, reverse the DC Power plug, or turn your c.t. round.]
+Therefore, the advice is: if your power direction is wrong, reverse the DC Power plug, or turn your CT around to face the opposite direction.]

-Using the Ideal AC Adaptor: A BS.1363 (13 A) socket outlet is required within approx. 1 m of the electricity supply meter or distribution board / consumer unit.
-It is not possible to change the polarity of the adapter, therefore if the power direction is wrong, turn the c.t. around to face the opposite direction.
+Using the Ideal AC Adaptor: A BS.1363 (13 A) socket outlet is required within approimately 1 m of the electricity supply meter or distribution board / consumer unit.
+It is not possible to change the polarity of the adapter, therefore, if the power direction is wrong, turn the c.t. around to face the opposite direction.

-(b) Three phase supply: The recommended method is to monitor one phase as above, then add software in the sketch to derive an approximation for the voltages of the other two phases from this.
-Provided that the supply is reasonably solid – it has a high fault level and a low impedance - and is balanced and the loads are reasonably balanced, this should be adequate for monitoring purposes (but clearly it will not be accurate enough for billing).
+(b) Three phase supply: The recommended method is to monitor one phase as above, then add software in the sketch to derive an approximation for the voltages of the other two phases.
+Provided the supply is reasonably solid – it has a high fault level and a low impedance - is balanced and the loads are reasonably balanced, this should be adequate for monitoring purposes (but clearly, it will not be accurate enough for billing).

 2. Non-invasive current sensor.